vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/theme/layout.md

 ::: note

-The theme provide built-in support for GitHub, Gitlab, Gitee and Bitbucket.
+The theme provides built-in support for GitHub, Gitlab, Gitee and Bitbucket.

 :::